CurriculumAssociates/createjs-accessibility/CONTRIBUTING.md

 ## Getting Help

-For assitance please send an email to opensource@cainc.com.
+For assistance, please send an email to opensource@cainc.com.